MicrosoftDocs/iis-docs/iis/develop/extending-the-management-ui/how-to-create-a-simple-iis-manager-module.md

 ---
-title: "How to Create a Simple IIS Manager Module | Microsoft Docs"
+title: "How to Create a Simple IIS Manager Module"
 author: rick-anderson
 description: "The new IIS 7.0 and above Web Management tool is an extensible developer platform.
-Third parties can develop and install their own management features that a..." ms.author: iiscontent
+Third parties can develop and install their own management features that a..." ms.date: 12/18/2007 ms.assetid: 11c97725-af4a-43fb-9cb4-41d082ac7271 msc.legacyurl: /learn/develop/extending-the-management-ui/how-to-create-a-simple-iis-manager-module msc.type: authoredcontent
-manager: soshir
-ms.date: 12/18/2007
-ms.topic: article
-ms.assetid: 11c97725-af4a-43fb-9cb4-41d082ac7271
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/extending-the-management-ui/how-to-create-a-simple-iis-manager-module
-msc.type: authoredcontent
 ---